Holiday rentals in South West

 Rolling countryside, cricket on the green, walks by the sea — these are the images South West England conjures.
 It’s a geographically wide region made up of numerous beautiful counties, from Somerset through Dorset and Devon to Cornwall and the Scilly Isles at its furthest reach.
 Life seems less hurried in this bucolic part of the country, where church bells ring out from pretty towns and villages and dog-friendly pubs are still the center of local life.
 But it’s not all cider drinking and unspoiled beaches.
 From the open-air Minack Theatre and the Tate St Ives art gallery to the naval ports of Plymouth and Portsmouth, South West England is also awash with culture, innovation, and history.

-Top things to do in South West England
+What are the top things to do in South West?

 Stonehenge